Battle of Longue-Pointe: Aftermath

 The abortive attack on Montreal led to the full mobilization of local militia in Montreal, raising nearly 1,000 men, but they soon began to drift away.
 Carleton refused to organize an expedition in relief of Fort Saint-Jean, and the militia members from rural parishes eventually disbanded to attend to their harvests and the defense of their own homes.
 In November, the besieged fort's commander capitulated, opening the Americans' way to Montreal.
 Carleton fled the city, making his way to Quebec City, and Montgomery occupied Montreal without firing a shot on November 13.

 Allen and the other captives were brought to the city.
 Allen, in his account of the encounter, claims that Colonel Richard Prescott was intent on killing the captured Canadiens, but Allen interceded on their behalf, saying "I am the sole cause of their taking up arms."
 Allen was imprisoned in a ship's hold, and eventually sent to England.
 He spent about a year, mostly on prison ships, before he was released on parole in British-occupied New York City in November 1776, as the British authorities feared hanging him would create a martyr.
-He was eventually exchanged in May 1778 for Archibald Campbell, a British officer, and resumed military and political service for the nascent Republic of Vermont in 1778.
+He was eventually exchanged in May 1778 for British Colonel Archibald Campbell and resumed military and political service for the nascent Republic of Vermont in 1778.

 Thomas Walker, the merchant to whom Allen had applied for assistance, was arrested in early October 1775 when twenty regulars and a dozen militia came from Montreal to his house in L'Assomption.
 Walker's house was destroyed, and he was imprisoned with the intent of sending him to England for trial.
 Walker was eventually freed when the Americans captured Montreal and most of the British fleet trying to escape the city.